vinkrish/DataStructure-Algorithm-Snippets_Java/src/threading/README.md

 **What if you want to return a result from your tasks?**

-Well, Java provides a Callable interface to define tasks that return a result.
-A Callable is similar to Runnable except that it can return a result and throw a checked exception.
+Well, Java provides a `Callable` interface to define tasks that return a result.
+A Callable is similar to `Runnable` except that it can return a result and throw a checked exception.

+Note that with Callable, you don’t need to surround `Thread.sleep()` by a `try/catch` block, because unlike Runnable, a Callable can throw a checked exception.

+#### Executing Callable tasks using ExecutorService and obtaining the result using Future

+Just like `Runnable`, you can submit a `Callable` to an executor service for execution.
+But what about the Callable’s result?
+How do you access it?

+The `submit()` method of executor service submits the task for execution by a thread.
+However, it doesn’t know when the result of the submitted task will be available.
+Therefore, it returns a special type of value called a Future which can be used to fetch the result of the task when it is available.

+The concept of `Future` is similar to Promise in other languages like Javascript.
+It represents the result of a computation that will be completed at a later point of time in future.

+### invokeAll

+> Submit multiple tasks and wait for all of them to complete.

+You can execute multiple tasks by passing a collection of Callables to the `invokeAll()` method.

+The invokeAll() returns a list of Futures.
+Any call to future.get() will block until all the Futures are complete.

+### invokeAny

+> Submit multiple tasks and wait for any one of them to complete

+The `invokeAny()` method accepts a collection of Callables and returns the result of the fastest Callable.
+Note that, it does not return a Future.